jsrubianoj/jsrubianoj/README.md

-👋🏽 Hi, I'm @jsrubianoj
+👋🏽 Hi, I'm Sebastián Rubiano, a Civil engineer from Colombia who likes to code.
+A LOT!

-🎓 I graduated with a Bachelor's of Civil Engineering (Apr 2016)

-👀 I’m interested in Web Development, Specially Front-End, Data Science, GIS and BIM Applications.
+👀 I’m interested in Web Development, especially Front-End, Data Science, GIS and BIM Applications.

 🌱 I’m currently learning JavaScript and Python with applications to Data Science and GIS Mapping.
 I'm also learning REVIT.